Aidar5/nattoeng/docs/source/book/21_jinja2/README.rst

-Начало работы с Jinja2
+Getting Started with Jinja2
 ======================

-Установить Jinja2 можно с помощью pip:
+You can install Jinja2 using pip:

 .. code:: python